cdienem/StarTool/README.md

 Behind the scenes, the STAR file is loaded into an in-memory SQLite3 database.
 Selections and edits are executed in that database and only when writing back into a file, the data will be retrieved from the database.
 Therefore, the StarTool could be easily extended as an interface for solutions where STAR files are stored in an SQLite database.

 ## Available commands
-feature list here as a table with short description
+TODO: feature list here as a table with short description

 ## Setup